UniversalScientificTechnologies/LABDOS01/README.md

 ## Where to get it?

 LABDOS01 is commercially available from [Universal Scientific Technologies s.r.o.](https://www.ust.cz/), write an email to sale@ust.cz or shop at [Tindie store](https://www.tindie.com/products/ust/labdos01-open-source-laboratory-dosimeter/).
-The device is designed as open-source hardware and software and is released under the GPLv3 license.
-The device is originaly developed and maintained by [UST (Universal Scientific Technologies s.r.o.)](www.ust.cz) company, which sells it commercially and offers technical support.

 ## Parameters